dlmacedo/entropic-out-of-distribution-detection/README.md

 **PyTorch has recently changed the behavior of F.pairwise_distance in PyTorch 1.10.
-We replaced it for torch.cdist to make our code work fine in also in PyTorch 1.10.
-Hence, if you tested our solution before using PyTorch 1.10, please give a "git pull" and try again with this new code.**
+We replaced it with torch.cdist to fix this.
+Hence, if you tested our solution with PyTorch 1.10 before, please execute a "git pull" and try again.**

 ___